 I used velcro cable ties to make several coloured chains.
 I attached these to the spokes of the umbrella so that they would hang down.
 I then used coloured ribbon to attach recycled CDs to the umbrella.

 The CDs catch what little sunlight we had available and make small rainbows around the room as they would spin slowly.
 As a last minute thought I added some polystyrene stars that had been painted in neon paint.

 Our Umbrella Sensory Play canopy only took a few minutes to put together.
 I brought it into the living room, opened it up and my son’s immediate reaction was “wow”.
 The rainbow umbrella instantly brightened up our living room.

-We spent ages laying underneath the umbrella, talking about the different colours we could see and counting the velcro cable chains.
+It’s temping to spend most of the afternoon laying underneath the umbrella, talking about the different colours we could see and counting the velcro cable chains.
 My son discovered that if he gently pushed the recycled CDs they would spin.

 I love how easily our umbrella could be adapted.
 Over the coming weeks, I envisage adding cellophane, foil and bubble wrap to our umbrella sensory experience.

 You can also use black umbrella with white and gray attachments for babies as they react better to contrast colors.